-The Township currently operates no parks or recreation facilities.
-However, it is important that any recreation facilities built in conjunction with the Township Hall be accessible to people with disabilities.
+It is important that any recreation facilities built in conjunction with the Township Hall be accessible to people with disabilities.
 After all, it is estimated that 14.6% of Township residents had some type of disability between 2009 and 2013 according to the U.S. Census Bureau's American Community Survey (ACS).